stlab/libraries/tips/stop-using-out-arguments.md

 }
 ```

+The problems with these examples are legion:

-The comment in the last examples points out why this is an error prone pattern, unless you are careful, you can accidentally rely on the prior state of the object making this an in-out argument.
+1. ***Error Prone:*** The comment in the last examples points out why this is an error prone pattern.
+Unless you are careful, you can accidentally rely on the prior state of the object making this an in-out argument.
 Worse, the caller has no way to know if the call is in/out and it is their responsibility to clear the value before the call.

+2. ***Inefficient:*** The compiler is required to copy the data from the source (`obj`) into the destination (`x`).
+This leads to expenses that can otherwise be avoided.

+3. ***Ambiguous:*** Again, as the comment above points out, it can be hard for the caller to deduce the intent of the arguments as they are passed.
+This ambiguity leads us open to errors on both sides of the call.

+4. ***Unnecessarily Verbose:*** The code speaks for itself here: there is a lot being said to accomplish very little.
+This puts an undue burden on the developer, both in terms of understanding and maintaining the code.

+## Rewriting Out Arguments

-Now, let us look at how we would write these same three example with a return value:
+Let us look at how we would write these same three `get()` examples with a return value:

 ```cpp
 const string& get() const { return _member; }